ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/final_report.md

 Data Science Research for Linguists (LING 2020) Spring 2024

 # Motivation for the study

-The term `NURSE vowel` means vowels that are produced in similarity or variation to the mid-central vowel (e.g., `[ɜ]` as `[nɜs]` or `[nas]`).
-The existing literature contains information about NURSE vowel production, particularly in the inner circle of English (Englishes spoken in United States of America, Australia, Canada, United Kingdom).
-However, their findings often overgeneralize other Englishes (Englishes spoken as second/third language, e.g., Nigeria, Ghana, India, Bangladesh, Tanzania - outer circle of English) without providing any evidence.
-This study will investigate the phenomenon (NURSE vowel production) in the outer circle of English and provide a balanced description of the variation that characterizes the NURSE vowel production.
+The term "NURSE vowel" refers to vowels that closely resemble or differ from the mid-central vowel.
+For example, producing [ɜ] as [nɜs] or [nas].
+The existing literature provides information on NURSE vowel creation, particularly in the English inner circle (English spoken in the United States of America, Australia, Canada, and the United Kingdom).
+However, their conclusions often overgeneralize other Englishes (Englishes spoken as a second or third language, such as Nigeria, Ghana, India, Bangladesh, and Tanzania—the outer circle of English) without presenting proof.
+This research will look at the phenomenon (NURSE vowel production) in the outer circle of English and present a balanced description of the variance that distinguishes NURSE vowel production.

 ## Introduction

-NURSE vowels have received scholarly attention in different *varieties* (especially in the inner circle) of English (e.g., *American English*, *British English*, *New Zealand English*).
-Their results were similar.
-First, the findings revealed the production of NURSE vowel as centralized vowel or maintaining a four-way contrast realized as [ɜ], [ɪ], [ɛ], and [ʌ] with varied level and presence of rhotics.
-These variant vowel realizations are influenced by social (e.g., _gender_, _age_), linguistic factors (e.g., _speech style_, _communtiy of practice_) and geographical locations of the speakers (e.g., _urban_ vs _rural_) (Li et. al., 2021; Maclagan et. al., 2017; Mayr, 2010; Mesthrie & Chevalier, 2014; Watson & Clark, 2013).
-These factors have continued to contribute to the variation in the production of NURSE vowels in Englishes.
-However, the variant forms of the production were discussed as categorical or gradient `r-less`.
-In this study, I seek to contribute to the understanding of NURSE vowel variation in sociolinguistics, especially regarding language variation and change in New Englishes.
+NURSE vowels have attracted academic attention in several *varieties* of English (particularly in the inner circle), such as *American English*, *British English*, and *New Zealand English*.
+The outcomes were comparable.
+First, the data demonstrated that the NURSE vowel is produced as a centralized vowel or maintaining a four-way contrast realized as [ɜ], [ɪ], [ɛ], and [ʌ] with various degrees and the presence of rhotics.
+These variant vowel realizations are influenced by social (e.g., _gender_, _age_), linguistic factors (e.g., _speech style_, _community of practice_), and geographical locations of the speakers (e.g., _urban_ vs. _rural_) (Heselwood, 2009; Li et al., 2021; Maclagan et al., 2017; Mayr, 2010; Meer, 2023; Mesthrie & Chevalier, 2014; Watson & Clark, 2013).
+These variables have continued to influence the variance in the creation of NURSE vowels in English.
+However, the various kinds of production were classified as categorical or gradient 'r-less'.
+In this work, I want to add to our knowledge of NURSE vowel variation in sociolinguistics, particularly language variation and change in New Englishes.

 ## Research gap

-However, very little is known about NURSE vowel variation in New Englishes like Nigerian English (NE), which exists in a rich multilingual context with regional varieties (i.e., Hausa, Igbo, Yoruba) and over 250 ethnic groups.
-This study bridges the  gap in the knowledge of NURSE vowel production in Englishes (between inner and outer circle of English).
+However, little is known about NURSE vowel variation in New Englishes such as Nigerian English (NE), which occurs in a diverse multilingual setting with regional variations (e.g., Hausa, Igbo, Yoruba) and over 250 ethnic groups.
+This research fills a knowledge gap about NURSE vowel formation in Englishes (between the inner and outer circle of English).

-- What are NURSE vowel production in NE?
+- How are NURSE vowels produced in NE?
-- What possible factors determine variation in NURSE vowel production in NE?
+- What variables might influence variance in NURSE vowel production in NE?
 - To what extent do phonetic features describe vowel identity of NURSE vowels?

 ## Research Hypothesis

-The production of NURSE vowels in Nigerian English may vary across **linguistic** (vowel production and phonological context), **ethnicity&languages** (Hausa, Igbo, and Yoruba), and **sociolinguistic** (age, gender, profession) factors.
-This hypothesis explains the effect of multilingual and diverse sociocultural spaces on NURSE vowel production in Nigerian English.
+The production of NURSE vowels in Nigerian English may vary depending on _linguistic_ (vowel production and phonological context), _ethnicity&languages_ (Hausa, Igbo, and Yoruba), and _sociolinguistic_ (age, gender, occupation).
+This theory explains how multilingual and diverse sociocultural environments influence NURSE vowel formation in Nigerian English.
 Specifically:

--	NURSE vowel may have variant production in NE

--	Phonological context may affect NURSE vowel production in NE
+- The NURSE vowel may be produced differently in the NE.- Phonological environment may influence NURSE vowel development in NE.

--	Nigeria has over 200 ethnic groups and three major (Hausa, Igbo, and Yoruba); I hypothesize that ethnicity may determine NURSE vowel production in NE
+- Nigeria has around 200 ethnic groupings, including three main ones (Hausa, Igbo, and Yoruba).
+I predict that ethnicity influences NURSE vowel formation in NE.

--	Socio-linguistic factors may determine how NURSE vowels are produced in NE These factors may contribute to the variation in the production of NURSE vowels than in monolingual speech context.
+- Socio-linguistic variables may impact how NURSE vowels are produced in NE.These variables may lead to variations in the generation of NURSE vowels compared to monolingual speech contexts.

 # Methodology and Data

 ## Data [ICE-Nigeria]( http://ice-corpora.net/ice/index.html)

-International Corpus of English (ICE) Nigeria (ICE-Nig) corpus comprises 609,581 spoken words and 400,796 written words.
-The corpus hosts `text files` and `audio files` for different discourse, including `broadcast news`, `broadcat talks`, `classroom conversations`, `non-broadcast` shows, `interviews`, `phone calls`, `conversations`, and `demonstrations` (Wunder et al., 2010).
-The website has a metadata Excel [file](https://sourceforge.net/projects/ice-nigeria/files/) that describes the background (`age`, `gender`, `ethnicity`, `profession`, type of `speech style`) of the participants.
-Only `broadcast news` and `broadcast talks` were sampled for this study because of the time frame.
-Specifically, attentions were be paid to different realizations of NURSE vowels across different `profession`, `gender`, `age`, and `ethnicity` in the sampled files.
-The sound and text files were downloaded and uploaded to [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic) for forced alignment.
-The textgrids were manually adjusted before the analysis.
-A total of 246 tokens was extracted from 16 files.
+The International Corpus of English (ICE) Nigeria corpus has 609,581 spoken words and 400,796 written words.
+The corpus contains text and audio files for many discourses, such as broadcast news, broadcast lectures, classroom chats, non-broadcast programs, interviews, phone calls, conversations, and protests (Wunder et al., 2010).
+The website includes a metadata Excel [file](https://sourceforge.net/projects/ice-nigeria/files/) that summarizes the participants' background (age, gender, ethnicity, and speaking style).
+Due to time constraints, this research only included broadcast news and broadcast speeches.
+In particular, the sample files were examined for varied realizations of NURSE vowels across diverse professions, genders, ages, and ethnicities.
+The sound and text files were downloaded and uploaded to [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic) to ensure alignment.
+The textgrids were manually changed before analysis.
+We obtained a total of 246 tokens from 16 files.

 ## Fast Track

-Fast Track is an automated formant estimation in vowel analysis.
-The estimation maps vowel production every 2 milliseconds to capture the most continuous formant realization.
-In each millisecond that the script captures, it reports 5 formant levels, with the lowest as 4700Hz and the highest as 7550Hz.
-The estimate generates 20 formant samples and selects a winner after comparison with other possible formant outputs.
-Unlike previous studies of NURSE vowels that implemented midpoint and three-point vowel measurement, Fast Track captures 20 formant points for each vowel production.
-This algorithm has better formant representation than midpoint and three-point vowel measurement.
+Fast Track is an automatic formant estimate tool for vowel analysis.
+The estimator maps vowel production every 2 milliseconds in order to capture the most consistent formant realization.
+The script returns 5 formant timepoints and four formant levels (f1 - f4) for each millisecond captured, with the lowest at 4700Hz and the maximum at 7550Hz, respectively.
+The estimate creates 20 formant samples and picks a winner by comparing it to other formant outputs.
+Unlike prior studies on NURSE vowels, which used midpoint and three-point vowel measurement, Fast Track measures 20 formant points for each vowel production.
+This technique provides better formant representation than midpoint and three-point vowel measurements.

-The step-by-step data transformations prior to the analysis are detailed in (data_organization.md)
+The step-by-step data transformations prior to the analysis are detailed in [analysis folder] (https://github.com/ClassOrg-Data-Sci-2024/Sociophonetic-study-of-NURSE-vowels-in-Nigerian-English/blob/main/Analysis/data_organization.md)

 # Results and Discussion